marisolpalmero/GREEN-bof/GreenCharterProposal.md

    - WGs that might have related work or expertise with defining and standardizing metrics and measurement frameworks (e.g., IPPM and BMWG).
    - Other IRTF Research Groups that provide research inputs and reviews, including PANRG, NMRG.
    - The IAB e-impact program to identify and receive short term metrics related work and to propose longer term problems for further study.
-   - Industry stakeholders and regulatory bodies to ensure alignment with current and future regulatory frameworks.

 The GREEN WG will liaise with ITU-T and ETSI on benchmarking methodologies for collaboration and consultation,as follows: